RIKEN-RCCS/Graph500-BFS/external/README.md

 # About This Directory

-This directory contains third-party libraries.
+This directory contains third-party libraries, except for `indexed_bfs`.
 See `LICENSE` or `COPYING` in each subdirectory for their licenses.